Recipe for a New Queen/Colony

 - Superior stock.
 You know who her mamma was: a known high-performing queen.
 Her daughters have an increased chance of also being high performers

-- Superior queen rearing conditions: you know the queen larvae got top notch care, and that is an absolute requirement for getting top notch queens.
+- Superior queen rearing conditions: you know the queen larvae got top notch care and feeding: absolute requirements for getting top notch queens.

 - No cost.
-New, mated queens of any quality are at this point around CAN$40.
-It is painful when your $40 queen turns out to be mediocre.
+New, mated queens of any quality are at this point around CAN$60.
+It is painful when your $60 queen turns out to be mediocre.

 - Low tech: easy for anyone to do, no fiddly bits, no daunting hive manipulations to make, no new equipment or skills necessary.

 - Low reproduction rate.
 You get two colonies where you had one, complete with support staff.
 You do not have to deal with a bunch of queens emerging simultaneously, all requiring housing and bees.